This event has been moved to Church of Christ at Dartmouth College.

 July 20, 2024

-In the final concert of his residency, Gandelsman premieres the Hop-commissioned new composition by Gonzalo Grau and completes his 27-piece anthology.
+In the final concert of his residency, Gandelsman premieres the Hop commission 'Flamenco Suite'.

 This is America comes as a response to the turbulent year of 2020 and celebrates America's rich cultural tapestry as seen through the perspectives of contemporary US-based composers.

 Over the course of a year-long residency at the Hop, violinist and former member of Silkroad Ensemble Johnny Gandelsman performs the entire anthology for the first time and expands the project with four new Hop-commissioned pieces.
-Grau will be in attendance to shed light on his new work.
+Flamenco Suite composer Gonzalo Grau will be in attendance to shed light on his new work.

 Funded in part by the Marion and Frederick B. Whittemore '53 T'54 Distinguished Artists Series Fund and the Roesch Family Fund.
 Photos: courtesy of the artists